-Can soft skills help in this search for meaning and if so, who needs them, why and what do they consist of?
+Can soft skills help in this search for meaning and if so, who needs them, line managers, solution sales teams, project managers, why and what do they consist of?

 Firstly, I would suggest ‘where’ they exist is more important than ‘what’ they are, so that we can choose to gain access to them, or not.
 They are largely intuitive, ranging in capacity from being conscientious, dependable and collaborative to understanding ‘how’ to communicate, how to ‘attend’ to others.
 The manner not the means of communication, how to humanely lead, personally motivate and be ‘civil’ from a human to human perspective.
 This is critical for our decision making in order to enable our decision making process go beyond the urgent, important information and buy in requirements.